sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 In Tartaglini et al. (2022), the gap of shape bias between toddlers and models increases for novel shapes.
-When reproducing their results, we notice that the performance of a random ResNet50 (*Random_RN50*, averaged over three random initialization) decreases between common and novel shapes.
-Since all shapes are *novel* for a random model, this suggests that the present novel shapes are inherently less prone to induce a shape-based matching than the common objects.
-To correct this effect, we multiply all scores by the ratio
+When reproducing their results, we noticed that the performance of a random ResNet50 (Random_RN50, averaged over three random initializations) decreases between common and novel shapes.
+Since all shapes are novel for a random model, this suggests that the used novel shapes are inherently less prone to induce a shape-based matching than the common objects.
+To naively correct this effect, we multiply all scores by the ratio
 $$\frac{\texttt{ShapeBiasCommon}
-(\texttt{Random_RN50})}{\texttt{ShapeBiasNovel}(\texttt{Random_RN50})}$$
+(\texttt{Random_RN50})}{\texttt{ShapeBiasNovel}(\texttt{Random_RN50})}=1.334$$
-and show the result in Figure 5, B).
-We find that the best models perform close to toddlers' performance.
-The best models, Noisy-Student and SWSL, respectively matches and outperforms toddlers.
-A thorough look at Figure 5, B) also reveals that CNNs better generalize the shape bias to novel objects than ViT (e.g. CLIP_RN50 versus CLIP_ViT-L/14).
+and show the results in Figure 5, B. We find that the strongest models perform close to toddlers' performance; the best models, Noisy-Student and SWSL, respectively matches and outperforms toddlers.
+A thorough look at Figure 5, B seems to indicate that CNNs better generalize the shape bias to novel objects than ViTs (e.g. CLIP_RN50 versus CLIP_ViT-L/14), despite two outliers (Sup_RN50 and CLIP-LAION_CNX_XXL/32).
 This nuances previous claims of ViTs being more shape biased than CNNs<d-cite key="tuli2021convolutional,naseer2021intriguing"></d-cite>.
 Overall, the best ML models have a relatively similar level of shape bias than toddlers.

 {% include figure.html path="assets/img/2025-04-28-visualprop/shapebias.png"